evlar/BT_Help/docs/Setup_SSL_Subtensor_Node.md.md

-# SSL Certificate Setup for a Subdomain Using Nginx and Let's Encrypt (with Snap)
+# "Nginx SSL Setup with Let's Encrypt and Snap"

 ## 1. Setting Up a Subdomain and DNS 'A' Record
 - **Purchase a Domain Name**: Setup a domain name with a domain registrar, like GoDaddy, Namecheap, or Google Domains.